RamtinMoslemi/KAN-Papers/README.md

 Matthias Wolff, Florian Eilers, Xiaoyi Jiang

 **Abstract:**
-In this work we propose CKAN, a complex-valued KAN, to join the intrinsic interpretability of KANs and the advantages of Complex-Valued Neural Networks (CVNNs).
+In this work we propose CVKAN, a complex-valued KAN, to join the intrinsic interpretability of KANs and the advantages of Complex-Valued Neural Networks (CVNNs).
 We show how to transfer a KAN and the necessary associated mechanisms into the complex domain.
-To confirm that CKAN meets expectations we conduct experiments on symbolic complex-valued function fitting and physically meaningful formulae as well as on a more realistic dataset from knot theory.
-Our proposed CKAN is more stable and performs on par or better than real-valued KANs while requiring less parameters and a shallower network architecture, making it more explainable.
+To confirm that CVKAN meets expectations we conduct experiments on symbolic complex-valued function fitting and physically meaningful formulae as well as on a more realistic dataset from knot theory.
+Our proposed CVKAN is more stable and performs on par or better than real-valued KANs while requiring less parameters and a shallower network architecture, making it more explainable.